muhammadmaaz-2k5/muhammadmaaz-2k5/README.md

 ## About Me

-I'm a CS student at the **University of Engineering and Technology, Peshawar**, specializing in backend development.
-I build scalable APIs and server-side systems with a focus on clean architecture and production-ready code.
+I'm a CS student at the **University of Engineering and Technology, Peshawar** with a broad skill set spanning backend, mobile, and systems development.
+I build scalable APIs and cross-platform mobile apps with a focus on clean architecture and production-ready code.

-- 🔭 Currently building backend services with Node.js and Express.js
+- 🔭 Currently building backend services with Node.js and mobile apps with Flutter & React Native
 - 🌱 Expanding into TypeScript, Docker, and cloud deployment (AWS)
-- 💼 Open to backend developer opportunities and collaborations
+- 💼 Open to backend and mobile developer opportunities and collaborations
 - 📍 Based in Pakistan

 ---